 Once you finish with the data aggregators, the next local church marketing strategy you’ll want to use is creating a Facebook page if you haven’t done so already.
 Facebook works as a powerful citation because it is one of the most prominent websites in the world.

-Aside from the value of getting your local information on Facebook, there’s plenty of other church marketing benefits a Facebook page offers.
-With a Facebook page, you can engage in church advertising and social media marketing.
+Aside from the value of getting your local information on Facebook, a Facebook page offers plenty of other church marketing benefits, including church advertising and social media marketing.

-If you haven’t created your account yet, here are the instructions for creating a church Facebook page.
+If you haven’t created your account yet, here are instructions for creating a church Facebook page.

 How to Get Citations for Local Church Marketing

-There are two ways to do it: the easy way and the harder way.
-The easy way to complete this local church marketing strategy is to simply pay somebody.
+There are two ways to generate citations: the easy way and the harder way.
+The easy way to implement this local church marketing strategy is to simply pay someone to do it for you.
 The harder way is to do it yourself.

 The Easy Way

-The easy way can be expensive if you’re looking to rapidly increase church marketing citations.
+The easy way can be expensive if you’re looking to increase church marketing citations rapidly.
 However, it isn’t necessary to grab 81 citations all at once.

-This is especially true for churches that are established within their location.
+This is especially true for churches that are established at their locations.
 If you’re an established church, you will likely have at least a dozen church marketing citations online.
 Because you already have a head start, you can afford to create fewer citations.

-Before paying for any church marketing citations, you’ll want to proceed with caution.
-There are certain citation services that charge a yearly subscription to manage citations.
-If you choose this type of subscription, you’ll be committed to it for more than a year.
+If you’re considering paying for church marketing citations, proceed with caution.
+Certain citation services charge a yearly subscription to manage citations.
+If you choose this type of subscription, you’re committed to it for more than a year.

-The reason is that once you quite paying for their services, they will stop sending and managing information sent to citation websites.
-This can lead to citations reverting to old, outdated information.
-It can also lead to citations disappearing.
+Then once you quit paying for their services, the service will stop sending and managing information sent to citation websites.
+This can lead to citations reverting to old, outdated information or disappearing altogether.

-And, if you change your church address later, there’s no way to directly edit each of the citations that were created through the service.
+If you change your church address, there’s no way to directly edit each of the citations created through the service.

-That’s why the best way to pay for citations is a one-time fee.
-There are several services that do this, such as Whitespark.
-Whitespark is nice because it allows churches to select a custom plan where they choose the citation types they prefer.
+The best way to pay for citations is with a one-time fee.
+Several services do this, such as Whitespark.
+This service works well because it allows churches to select custom plans where they choose the citation types they prefer.

 The Harder Way

 We use “harder” instead of “hard” because manually creating profiles isn’t difficult.
-All it involves is going to a website and following simple instructions.
-It is just time-consuming.
+It involves going to a website and following simple instructions, but it is time-consuming.

-If you want to improve your local church marketing for free with the help of a few volunteers, you should divide up a list of citations.
-You can collect citations from an endless number of websites, but there are a few dozen Google favors.
-Here’s a good list of 50 of the most prominent.
+If you want to improve your local church marketing strategy for free with the help of a few volunteers, divide up a list of citations.
+You can collect citations from an endless number of websites, but there are a few dozen Google favorites.
+Here’s a list of 50 of the most prominent.

 For established churches, it still helps to create church marketing citations.
 Adding a few citations from the list of 50 won’t hurt.
-Your church may be on several them already if you’ve been around for a while, but it is unlikely that it is listed in all of them.
+Your church may be on several of them already if it’s been around for a while, but it’s unlikely to be listed on all of them.

-One high-impact church marketing tool is Google Ads.
+One high-impact church advertising idea is Google Ads.
 Google receives more traffic than any other website in the U.S., and its advertisements appear at the top of the results.

 Once you meet the requirements, your church will receive $10,000 each month to spend on Google Ads.
 If you’re wondering how to qualify and get the most out of the program, we built a comprehensive guide.
-This Google Ads for Churches Guide is also free.
+Get our Google Ad Grants for Churches Guide free.

 Your ministry might already be using YouTube for your church, especially if you’re livestreaming your services on the channel or showing recordings of them.

-However, you can use YouTube for church advertising, and it won’t cost you a thing.
+However, you can use YouTube for church advertising and it won’t cost you a thing.
 If you qualify for the Google for Nonprofits program, you can advertise on YouTube for free.
-If you want to know more about the requirements for qualifying, check out our Google Ads for Churches Guide that we mentioned in the previous section.
+If you want to know more about the requirements for qualifying, check out our Google Ad Grants for Churches Guide in the previous section.
 In the guide, we detail the requirements and steps for applying.

 Once you qualify, you can start creating church marketing videos on YouTube.
 For some handy tips on using the program, check out this free guide from Classy.

-Many ministries use social media as a component of their overall church marketing strategy.
-Because social media platforms, such as Facebook, have users that measure by the billion, churches can reach members and newcomers with ease.
+Many ministries use social media as a component of their overall church marketing strategies.
+Because social media platforms, such as Facebook, count users in the billions, churches can reach members and newcomers with ease.
 This is why social media marketing and advertising works so well.

 Ensure your church is on the most prominent social media channels.
 In the U.S., the two most important are Facebook and Instagram.
-1.84 billion people use Facebook each day.
-This makes it an important source to inform members of new events while letting those within your community learn about your church.
+Almost 2 billion people use Facebook each day.
+This makes it an important way to inform members of new events while helping those in your community learn about your church.

-Although Facebook is a great channel when it comes to digital marketing for churches, it does have some drawbacks.
+Although Facebook is a great channel when it comes to digital marketing for churches, it has some drawbacks.
 Younger generations use Facebook less often, which is why you’ll want to use Instagram as well.

-The two are similar, especially since Facebook acquired Instagram back in 2012, but the more image heavy Instagram attracts younger users at a greater clip.
-If you haven’t set up an account yet, here are the instructions to set up a church Instagram page.
+The two are similar, especially since Facebook acquired Instagram in 2012, but the more image-heavy Instagram attracts younger users at a greater clip.
+If you haven’t set up an account yet, here are instructions on how to set up a church Instagram page.

-Once you get your page set up, you’ll want to dive a little deeper into execution.
+Once you set up your page, you’ll want to dive a little deeper into execution.
 Because there’s a little bit of a learning curve for ministries new to this platform, we built a free Church Instagram Strategy Guide to help.

 Social Media Policy

-Creating social media policies can help your church from falling into any of the divisiveness that social media can cause.
+Creating social media policies can help your church avoid falling prey to the divisiveness that social media can cause.
 It can also help members engage on church social media pages in a healthy way.

 Many looking to join a church want to be a part of something bigger than themselves.
 Church fundraisers and events are great ways to draw attention to your church because they can inspire outsiders to join your cause.